Ellen Brewster is studying for a PhD in English Literature.

 You can also find her on Instagram: @_ellenbrewster

 Hello!
-I’m Ellen, and I’m a first-year doctoral student at Oxford.
-I’m studying for a PhD (or DPhil) in English Literature.
+I’m Ellen, and I’m a first-year doctoral student at the University of Oxford.
+I’m studying for a PhD (or DPhil as it’s known here) in English Literature.
 I’ve got an undergraduate degree and a master’s degree in English Literature too, and these qualifications have allowed me to go on to do a graduate research degree.
 This means I’m still a full-time student after five years (so far) at uni!
 I’m able to do this full-time thanks to a generous scholarship, which pays for both my university fees and my living costs.

 I wanted to do a PhD because I’m passionate about studying literature, and love to be able to find out new things and tell people all about them!

 The length of a PhD can vary, depending on your subject and how long it takes you to research and write up your thesis.
 In the UK, you’re usually expected to finish your project within 3-5 years.
 Your thesis is a long piece of writing: I’m aiming to have written between 80,000 to 100,000 words, which is basically a long book!
 It will have several chapters looking at different aspects of my research topic.
 I’m studying how people used to read in the past, particularly in the eighteenth-century.
 I want to understand how people at the time wanted to improve their reading-aloud skills through attending lectures, reading books, and joining book clubs; people viewed reading primarily as a social activity.
 To do this kind of research, I have to read a lot of books by other scholars about my topic, but I also have to do my own (metaphorical) digging in archives and libraries that have eighteenth-century books.
 Oxford is a great place for this, as the Bodleian Library is home to lots of modern and old books relevant to the history of reading.

 Generally, with research, I am doing one of two things: reading, or writing.